 The first five tracks on this album are probably the equal of any first side of any Motörhead album recorded, and I don’t say that lightly.
 It has the right mood and pace and riffage on each such that they are not alike but they mesh together beautifully as songs on albums should.
 The opening track “On Your Feet or on Your Knees” is a fast paced start with a good riff and typical Lemmy attitude, and is a great way to start the album.
 “Burner” is super-fast even for this band in their heyday, and the drumming from Mikkey Dee, taking the fight to the grunge era music by showing that speed and fire still has a place in the music world.
 “Death or Glory” joins the party on a fast and furious pace led by the thumping drums and rumbling bass of Lemmy, while Wurzel and Phil Campbell riff along in glee, trading solos that keep the song blazing and fresh.
 This is a real throwback to those early albums, the songs bursting out of the speakers and full of life and noise.
 “I Am the Sword” sounds great musically driven by Mikkey’s 2/4 drum hammering while Lemmy’s vocals rumble beneath the surface of the guitars.
 This is another beauty, a song that really is understated but brilliant as a result.
 Then comes the fire and energy of “Born to Raise Hell”, a terrific rollicking track that showcases everything that makes this band so good when they are at the top of their game.

 You can’t have everything great I guess, and for me “Don’t Let Daddy Kiss Me” is a part of that here.
 It is the ‘ballad’ of the album, and is certainly as hard-hitting in lyrical content as for instance Alice Cooper’s “Only Women Bleed” is, so I’m not disparaging that.
-But the song is out of place with the whole album.
-To this point it had been hard rocking and fast and enthralling, and then we get to the middle track of the album and it stops dead.
+But the song is out of place with the whole album, especially as the closer to Side A. To this point it had been hard rocking and fast and enthralling, and then we get to the middle track of the album and it stops dead.
 It’s a mood killer, and it just makes me think this was mis-thought.
 Not to mention that Lemmy’s vocals in no way suit a song like this.
 Where you would place a song like this on an album like this I don’t know.
-Probably as a single, or B-side to a single, but of course by this day and age singles were becoming a thing of the past.
+Probably as a B-side to a single, but of course by this day and age singles were becoming a thing of the past.
 Taking the song on its own merits it is good enough.
 As a pointer within the framework of the album it holds things back.

 No comments: